 For the custodial parents:

 You do not have to communicate or have contact with a person with whom you are in conflict or by whom you might be frightened or intimidated.
-The arrangements can be made by a neutral party (the visit supervisor) and there does not have to be contact before, during, or after the visits.
+The arrangements can be made by a neutral party (visitation monitor) and there does not have to be contact before, during, or after the visits.

 For the non-custodial parents: